 Acquisitions The acquisition method of accounting is used to account for the acquisition of subsidiaries by the Group.
 The consideration transferred is measured as the sum of the fair value of the assets given, equity instruments issued and liabilities incurred or assumed at the acquisition date.
 The consideration includes any asset, liability or equity resulting from a contingent consideration arrangement.
 The obligation to pay contingent consideration is classified as either a liability or equity based on the terms of the arrangement.
 The right to a return of previously transferred consideration is classified as an asset.
 Transaction costs are recognised within profit or loss as and when they are incurred.
 Where the initial accounting is incomplete by the end of the reporting period in which the business combination occurs (but no later than 12 months since the acquisition date), the Group reports provisional amounts.
 Where applicable, the Group adjusts retrospectively the provisional amounts to reflect new information obtained about facts and circumstances that existed at the acquisition date and affected the measurement of the provisional amounts.
 Identifiable assets acquired, liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date, irrespective of the extent of any non-controlling interest.
-The excess (shortage) of the sum of the consideration transferred (including contingent consideration), the value of non-controlling interest recognised and the acquisition date fair value of any previously held equity interest in the subsidiary over the fair value of identifiable net assets acquired is recorded as goodwill in the statement of financial position (gain on bargain purchase, which is recognised in non-trading and capital related items).
-When a business combination occurs in stages, the previously held equity interest is remeasured to fair value at the acquisition date and any resulting gain or loss is recognised in non-trading and capi Initial measurement of non- controlling interest The Group elects on each acquisition to initially measure non-controlling interest on the acquisition date at either fair value or at the non-controlling interest's proportionate share of the investees' identifiable net assets.
+The excess (shortage) of the sum of the consideration transferred (including contingent consideration), the value of non-controlling interest recognised and the acquisition date fair value of any previously held equity interest is remeasured to fair value at the acquisition date and any resulting gain or loss is recognised in non-trading and capital related items.
+Increases in the Group's interest in a subsidiary, when the Group already has control, are accounted for as transactions with equity holders of the Group.
+The difference between the purchase consideration and the Group's proportionate share of the subsidiary's additional net asset value ac Initial measurement The Group elects on each acquisition to initially measure non-controlling interest on the acquisition date at of non-controlling either fair value or at the non-controlling interest's proportionate share of the investees' identifiable net interest assets.

-Common control transactions, in which the company is the ultimate parent entity both before and after the transaction, are accounted for at book value
+Common control transactions, in which the company is the ultimate parent entity both before and after the transaction, are accounted for at book value.